e-gun/HipparchiaGoServer/INSTRUCTIONS/CUSTOMIZATION.md

 ]
 ```

 The full list of configuration files follows.
-Note that many of them are specific to `SEMATNTICVECTORS`.
+Note that many of them are specific to `SEMANTICVECTORS`.
 See that help file for more.

 ```
 ~/.config/ % ls -1 hgs-*